 6:14 Do not be unequally yoked with unbelievers.
 For what partnership has righteousness with lawlessness?
 Or what fellowship has light with darkness?
 15 What accord has Christ with Belial?
-(That, btw, is a reference to Satan.
-It literally means "the worthless one.")
+(That, by the way, is a reference to Satan.
+It literally means "the worthless one."
 Isn't that a great name for Satan?
-The 'worthless one.')
-Or what portion does a believer share with an unbeliever?
+The "worthless one") Or what portion does a believer share with an unbeliever?
 16 What agreement has the temple of God with idols?
-For we are the temple of the living God; as God said, sin is the same thing as repenting to God.
-That's not repentance; it's wallowing.
-It's not a conversation; it's a shame-based reflection.
+For we are the temple of the living God; as God said,